josephvoss/website-source/content/post/Workers-Image-Gallery/index.md

 ## Okay great, but how do we upload images to R2?

-If you were sane you would just do it in the Cloudflare dash directly, or using any S3 compatible API.
-I unfortunately did this on hard mode, and wanted to directly upload images from [Google Photos][GPhotos].
+If you were sane you would just do it in the Cloudflare dash directly or using any S3 compatible API.
+I unfortunately did this on hard mode and wanted to directly upload images from [Google Photos][GPhotos].
 They thankfully do provide an [API][GPhotos api docs], but I needed to: